LoginRadius/engineering-portal/GUIDELINES.md

 Here are the guidelines that you shall follow for writing a blog post for Async Blog:

-1. First of all, create a directory in `guest-post` under `content` directory.
+1. First of all, create a directory under `/content/guest-post/`.
 The name of the directory will be the slug of your blog post.
 Please only use lowercase letters and separate words using hyphens.
 For example, `this-is-my-blog-post-title`
 2. Add an `index.md` file and write your blog in it.
 Place any relevant images used in the blog in the same directory as `index.md`.
 3. Write the post in Markdown format -- it's easy, fast, and multi-platform.
 And you can edit it in any editor, like VS Code, which has `HTML` preview.
 You can also use online tools like [Dillinger](https://dillinger.io/), where you find the sample content to understand the syntax of Markdown.
 4. You can also refer to this [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)